mesosphere/net-modules/README.md

 Start the Vagrant VM.
 This will automatically provision the VM.
 Sit back and relax, it takes a few minutes to pre-load the Docker images used for the demo.

+    vagrant up

+_Note: the shell provision step contains steps that must be performed each time the VM is booted.
+Append the `--provision-with shell` flag when running `vagrant up` or `vagrant reload`._

 ## Linux setup

 Install Docker: https://docs.docker.com/installation/